-- 7.5.6 The CAB shall issue fisheries certificates with a maximum validity period of 5 years from the issue date. - 7.5.7 The fishery certificate shall contain: - 7.5.7.1 A statement confirming that the fishery conforms to the MSC Fisheries Standard and that the fishery is well managed and sustainable. - 7.5.7.2 The scope of the certified fishery, including: - a.
+- 7.5.6 The CAB shall issue fishery certificates with a maximum validity period of 5 years from the issue date. - 7.5.7 The fishery certificate shall contain: - 7.5.7.1 A statement confirming that the fishery conforms to the MSC Fisheries Standard and that the fishery is well-managed and sustainable. - 7.5.7.2 The scope of the certified fishery, including: - a.
 The Unit(s) of Certification. - b.
 The point at which fish and fish products may enter a Chain of Custody. - c.
-The parties or categories of parties that are entitled to use the certificate to enter fish from the certified fishery into certified Chains of Custody, which shall be identified on the fishery certificate; or a schedule to the certificate; or by reference to a section of the Public Certification Report. - d.
-The details of IPI catches eligible to enter further certified Chains of Custody. - e.
-The date of expiry. - 7.5.8 The CAB shall inform the certified fishery it has the right to claim the fishery is a "well managed and sustainable fishery", in accordance with the MSC Fisheries Standard. - 7.5.8.1 Further claims made about the fishery shall be in accordance with rules established by MSCI.
+The entities or categories of entities that are entitled to use the certificate to enter fish from the certified fishery into certified chains of custody. - i.
+Alternatively the certificate may specify where this information is included in the Fishery Certificate Statement or the Public Certification Report. - d.
+The details of inseparable or practicably inseparable (IPI) catches eligible to enter further certified chains of custody. - e.
+The date of expiry. - 7.5.8 The CAB shall inform the certified fishery that it has the right to claim the fishery is a "well-managed and sustainable fishery", in accordance with the MSC Fisheries Standard. - 7.5.8.1 Further claims made about the fishery shall be in accordance with rules established by MSCI.